DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

 For Google and Apple devices, we need the credentials described in the [order process guidance](/devices/how-to-order) to allow us to set devices up for a school.

-If an education platform is not currently in use, schools, local authorities and academy trusts can apply for DfE-funded support to get access to either G Suite for Education or Office 365 Education.
-More information is available from [The Key for School Leaders](https://covid19.thekeysupport.com/covid-19/deliver-remote-learning/make-tech-work-you/digital-education-platform-hub/).
+If an education platform is not currently in use, schools, local authorities and academy trusts can [apply for DfE-funded support](/digital-platforms) to get and set up G Suite for Education or Office 365 Education.

 ## Minimum specifications